 Advice Note: A marine mammal observation auditor may be required to be appointed in accordance with conditions 1.1(d)(iii) and 3.3(h).

 The consent holder must ensure that training is provided to all relevant staff in accordance with the requirements of the Marine Mammal Management Plan.
-Records of the training undertaken shall be provided to the Bay of Plenty Regional Council upon request.
+Records of the training undertaken must be provided to the Bay of Plenty Regional Council upon request.

 Prior to commencing pile driving each day ‘inner harbour observations’ to detect marine mammals up-harbour of Stella Passage must be made from a suitable vantage point.
 Inner harbour observations will be made by a trained marine mammal observer, either in-person or using a suitable resolution camera system to allow cetacean detection over the required field of view (as described in the Marine Mammal Management Plan).
 The following requirements apply to any camera system used: